Lecture notes on Legendre polynomials: their origin and main properties: Introduction

 In \emph{spherical coordinates} $(r,\theta,\phi)$, $r$ is the distance to the origin $O$, chosen at the center of the spherical `source', $\theta$ is the \emph{polar} angle, and $\phi$ is the \emph{azimuthal} angle, as indicated in Fig.~\ref{fig1}, below.
 These coordinates are related to the Cartesian ones by $\,x = r \, \sin{\theta} \, \cos{\phi}$, $y = r \, \sin{\theta} \, \sin{\phi}$, and $\,z = r \, \cos{\theta}$.\footnote{Inversely, $\,r = \sqrt{x^2+y^2+z^2}$, $\theta = \arccos{\left(z/\sqrt{x^2+y^2+z^2}\right)}$, and $\,\phi = \arctan{(y/x)}$.} For a one-to-one correspondence between these coordinates systems, with a \emph{unique} representation for each point, we must take $\,r \in [0, \infty)$, $\theta \in [0, \pi]$, and $\,\phi \in [0, 2 \pi)$, all angles in radians.
 In spherical coordinates, the Laplacian operator reads

 For a proof of this expression using matrix rotations, rather than the tedious change of variables usually found in textbooks, see Ref.~\cite{Lima2022}.
-Equation~\eqref{eq:lapla} is useful in many physical problems, as, for instance, when we want to solve Poisson's equation (1813) $\,\bm{\nabla} \cdot \vec{E} = -\,\nabla^2 V = \rho/\epsilon_0\,$ in order to determine the electrostatic potential $V$ of a charged sphere, or the heat equation (Fourier, 1822) $\,\nabla^2 T = \frac{c}{k} \, \frac{\partial T}{\partial t}\,$ to find the temperature $T$ around a sphere, or the Poisson equation $\,\bm{\nabla} \cdot \vec{g} = -\nabla^2 V = -\,4 \pi \, G\, \rho\,$ for the gravitational potential $V$ around a star, or the Schr\"{o}dinger equation (1926) $\,-\,\hbar^2/(2 m)\,\nabla^2 \psi +V(r)\,\psi = E \, \psi\,$ in order to find the eigenfunctions $\psi_n(r,\theta,\phi)$ and the corresponding energy eigenvalues $E_n$ for the electron in a Hydrogen atom, etc.
+Equation~\eqref{eq:lapla} is useful in many physical problems, as, for instance, when we want to solve Poisson's equation (1813) $\,\bm{\nabla} \cdot \vec{E} = -\,\nabla^2 V = \rho(r)/\epsilon_0\,$ in order to determine the electrostatic potential $V$ of a charged sphere, or the heat equation (Fourier, 1822) $\,\nabla^2 T = \frac{c}{k} \, \frac{\partial T}{\partial t}\,$ to find the temperature $T$ around a sphere, or the Poisson equation $\,\bm{\nabla} \cdot \vec{g} = -\nabla^2 V = -\,4 \pi \, G\, \rho\,$ for the gravitational potential $V$ around a star, or the Schr\"{o}dinger equation (1926) $\,-\,\hbar^2/(2 m)\,\nabla^2 \psi +V(r)\,\psi = E \, \psi\,$ in order to find the eigenfunctions $\psi_n(r,\theta,\phi)$ and the corresponding energy eigenvalues $E_n$ for the electron in a Hydrogen atom, etc.

-We are interested here only in Boundary-Value Problems (BVPs) with \emph{spherical symmetry} in which nothing changes when only $\phi$ is varied, which is just where Legendre's functions and polynomials arise.
+We are interested here in Boundary-Value Problems (BVPs) with \emph{spherical symmetry} in which nothing changes when $\phi$ (only) changes, which is just where Legendre's functions and polynomials arise.
 In this case, the Laplacian operator in Eq.~\eqref{eq:lapla} reduces to